Built-In Recipe Types

 RecipeCategory.TOOLS,

 // The result item.
-Note that while the recipe codec accepts an item stack here, the builder does not.
+Note that while the recipe codec accepts an item stack template here, the builder does not.

 Items.NETHERITE_AXE